vishalraj9102/resilient-email-sending-service/README.md

 ### Configuration

-Create a `.env` file in the root directory and configure your email provider credentials:
+Create a `.env` file in the root directory and add your email provider credentials:

 ```plaintext
 PROVIDER_1_API_KEY=your-provider-1-api-key